qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can define the text style in the :guilabel:`Text` menu (see Figure_labels_1_).
 Use the :guilabel:`Type case` option to influence the text rendering.
-You have the possibility to render the text `All uppercase`, `All lowercase` or `Capitalize first letter`.
+You have the possibility to render the text 'All uppercase', 'All lowercase' or 'Capitalize first letter'.
 Use the :ref:`blend-modes` to create effects known from graphics programs.

 Formatting menu
 ---------------

-In the :guilabel:`Formatting` menu, you can define a character for a line break in the labels with the `Wrap on character` function.
+In the :guilabel:`Formatting` menu, you can define a character for a line break in the labels with the 'Wrap on character' function.
 You can format the :guilabel:`Line Height` and the alignment.
 For the latter typical values are available plus *Follow label placement*.
 When set to this mode, text alignment for labels will be dependant on the final placement of the label relative to the